sumedhkapoor/aws-architect-certification-study-notes/README.md

 ### Subnets
 ### Security Groups - Stateful firewall

+## AWS Global Accelerator
+If compute instances are running in multiple regions then AWS Global Accelerator can be used to distribute requests to the closest region.

 ## Database Services
 ### Aurora Relational Database
 #### Aurora is compatible with MySQL and is 5x faster.